 Share this Post

-WEB EXCLUSIVE This weekend, North Carolina’s economy will take initial steps to reopening but we’re just starting to get a fuller picture of how the COVID-19 shutdown has impacted some local industries and markets.
+UPDATED 5/26 North Carolina’s economy began reopening last month but we’re just starting to get a fuller picture of how the COVID-19 shutdown has impacted some local industries and markets.

 In real estate, data from April from the Wake County Register of Deeds office show residential sales starting to decrease.
 Last month, the number of parcels transferred by deed in the county was down 13.3 percent from March of this year and down 11.8 percent from April of 2019; historically, the spring months of March through May are associated with increasing sales as families prepare to move over the summer while the weather is good and kids are out of school.

 Charles P. Gilliam, Wake County’s Register of Deeds, tracks and compiles county real estate transactions daily.
 He says there are two things that could be going on.
 Though real estate is an essential business under Gov. Cooper’s executive order, sellers aren’t as likely to be showing their homes and buyers aren’t looking at them due to social distancing.
 And two, the economy, more broadly, has people worried.

 “Driving around with a real estate broker and looking at houses cuts against the thrust of social distancing, as does allowing people in who might be sneezing in your house,” Gilliam says.
 “You just don’t know.
 The other factor is, people who don’t have to buy but are looking to—if they can get a good deal, in a place they like—they are now worried they may not have a job.
 Maybe their business is going broke.
 They figure now is not a good time to be plopping down capital and getting tied into property.”

 And though the early May sales data continue to confirm that sales are sluggish, the trajectory is not so severe as to indicate a real estate market recession.